-A provision in the Federal Regulations [CWA §303(d)(4); CWA §402(o); 40 CFR Part 122.44(l)] that requires a reissued permit to be as stringent as the previous permit with some exceptions.
+A provision in the Federal Regulations [CWA §303(d)(4); CWA §402(o); 40 CFR Part 122.44(1)] that requires a reissued permit to be as stringent as the previous permit with some exceptions.

-- ✓ Limitations in this operating permit for the reissuance of this permit conform to the anti-backsliding provisions of Section 402(o) of the Clean Water Act, and 40 CFR Part 122.44. - Information is available which was not available at the time of permit issuance (other than revised regulations, guidance, or test methods) and which would have justified the application of a less stringent effluent limitation at the time of permit issuance. - Ammonia as N. Effluent limitations were re-calculated for Ammonia using new DMR data and new ecoregional pH and Temperature data.
+- ✓ Limitations in this operating permit for the reissuance of this permit conform to the anti-backsliding provisions of Section 402(o) of the Clean Water Act, and 40 CFR Part 122.44. - o Information is available which was not available at the time of permit issuance (other than revised regulations, guidance, or test methods) and which would have justified the application of a less stringent effluent limitation at the time of permit issuance. - Ammonia as N. Effluent limitations were re-calculated for Ammonia using new DMR data and new ecoregional pH and Temperature data.
 The Department previously followed the 2007 Ammonia Guidance method for derivation of ammonia limits.
 However, the EPA's Technical Support Document for Water Quality-based Toxic Controls (TSD) establishes other alternatives to limit derivation.
 The Department has determined that the approach established in Section 5.4.2 of the TSD, which allows for direct application of both the acute and chronic wasteload allocations (WLA) as permit limits for toxic pollutants, is more appropriate limit derivation approach.
 Using this method for a discharge to a waterbody where mixing is not allowed, the criterion continuous concentration (CCC) and the criterion maximum concentration (CMC) will equal the chronic and acute WLA respectively.
 The WLAs are then applied as effluent limits, per Section 5.4.2 of the TSD, where the CMC is the Daily Maximum and the CCC is the Monthly Average.
 The direct application of both acute and chronic criteria as WLA is also applicable for facilities that discharge into receiving waterbodies with mixing considerations.
 The CCC and CMC will need to be calculated into WLA with mixing considerations using the mass-balance equation.
-The newly established limitations are still protective of water quality. - o The Department determines that technical mistakes or mistaken interpretations of law were made in issuing the permit under section 402(a)(1)(b). - Biochemical Oxygen Demand (BOD5), Total Suspended Solids (TSS), Escherichia coli (E. coli).
-Previously this permit has been issued with losing stream limits for BOD5, TSS, and E. coli.
-This facility does not discharge to a losing stream per 10 CSR 20-7.015(1)(B)3.
-Limits for BOD5 and TSS have been established in this permit per 10 CSR 20-7.015(8)(A) for mechanical facilities and limits for E. coli have been established per 10 CSR 20-7.015(9)(B).
-The newly established limitations are still protective of water quality.
+Monitoring only for the 1st and 4th Quarters.
+As a result of a Reasonable Potential Analysis, it was determined that there is no reasonable potential to cause an excursion of water quality standard for Ammonia in the receiving stream during the 1st and 4th Quarters.
+The newly established limitations are still protective of water quality and this determination will be reassessed at the time of renewal.
+Please see Appendix - RPA Results for more information. - Oil and Grease.
+The previous permit had final effluent limits of 15 mg/L as a daily maximum and 10 mg/L as a monthly average.
+During the drafting of this permit, the permit writer reviewed DMR data submitted by the permittee.
+Additionally, no evidence of an excursion of the water quality standard has been observed by the Department in the past and the facility has not disclosed any other information related to the characteristics of the discharge on their permit application which has the potential to cause or contribute to an excursion of the water quality standard.
+As a result, monitoring requirements have been included in this permit to determine if the discharge has the reasonable potential to cause or contribute to an excursion of the water quality standard.
+Data will be reviewed at renewal to reassess this determination.
+The permit is still protective of water quality. - o The Department determines that technical mistakes or mistaken interpretations of law were made in issuing the permit under section 402(a)(1)(b). - The previous permit indicated "There Shall Be No Discharge of Floating Solids or Visible Foam in Other Than Trace Amounts" under each table.